codetalkio/codethoughts.io/README.md

 # Compiling .scss
-The hakyll setup features a compressScssCompiler, which relies on the `sass` tool being installed (e.g. `brew install sass`).
+The hakyll setup features a compressScssCompiler, which relies on the `sass` tool being installed (e.g. `gem install sass`).
 It automatically compiles the SCSS from `scss/app.scss`, and puts it in `_site/app.css`.

 Alternatively it is possible to just use the `sass` tool directly.
 For the initial compile, use,